 Antibody clearance and half-life is partly determined by its interactions with the neonatal Fc-receptor, FcRn.
 Antibodies that are taken up into the endosome and directed for degradation in lysozomes can be salvaged from degradation and recirculated by binding to FcRn.
-Binding to FcRn in the endosome takes place at pH 6.0 and the antibody is released at pH 7.4 when it is returned to the cell surface (40).
+Binding to FcRn in the endosome takes place at pH 6.0 and the antibody is released at pH 7.4 when it is returned to the cell surface (37).
 Increased half-life is of interest from an efficacy and dosage perspective and part of antibody engineering projects.

-Fig 12.
-Antibody- Fcγ-receptor interactions are studied using either histidine tagged receptor captured on an immobilized anti-histidine antibody (A) or antibody captured to protein A (B).
-"A" denotes protein A and "H" denotes a histidine tag.
-The sensorgrams show the interaction between Rituximab and Fcγ-receptor IllaVal 158.
+Fig 13.
+Antibody- Fc γ -receptor interactions are studied using either (A) histidine tagged receptor captured to an anti-histidine antibody or (B) antibody captured to protein A. The sensorgrams show the interaction between Rituximab and Fc γ -receptor IIIa{val 156}.

-The pH-dependence of antibody-FcRn interactions is easily studied in Biacore systems (Fig 13).
+The pH-dependence of antibody-FcRn interactions is easily studied in Biacore[TM] systems (Fig 14).
 Biotinylated FcRn is captured to streptavidin using the Biotin CAPture Kit.
 The running buffer is maintained at pH 6.0.
-Antibody is injected at pH 6.0 using Dual inject command.
-It binds to the receptor and when the antibody injection stops, it is immediately followed by injection of buffer at pH 7.4 to monitor dissociation at this pH.
-With this procedure, it is possible to seamlessly establish relevant conditions for both binding and release of antibody from FcRn.
-Note that the solutions for "Dual inject command" can be selected and used to introduce new buffer conditions while the running buffer remains the same.
+Antibody is injected at pH 6.0 using Dual command.
+It binds to the receptor and when the antibody injection stops it is immediately followed by injection of buffer at pH 7.4 to monitor dissociation at this pH.
+With this procedure it is possible to seamlessly establish relevant conditions for both binding and release of antibody from FcRn.
+Note that the solutions for Dual command can be selected and used to introduce new buffer conditions while the running buffer remains the same.

-Fig 13.
+Fig 14.
 Binding of infliximab to hFcRn.
-Capture of biotinylated hFcRn (A), Running buffer PBS 6.0 (B),) Dual command phase (C and D).
-Infliximab injected at 333 and 2000 nM at pH 6.0 (C).
-Injection of pH 7.4 buffer for dissociation of infliximab (D).
-Return to running buffer conditions (E).
+(A) Capture of biotinylated hFcRn, (B) running buffer PBS 6.0, (C) and (D) Dual command phase.
+(C) Infliximab injected at 333 and 2000 nM at pH 6.0.
+(D) Injection of pH 7.4 buffer for dissociation of infliximab.
+(E) Return to running buffer conditions.